Master HSK 1: Complete Vocabulary List and Beginner's Guide

 First, the vocabulary is too limited.
 Menus in Chinese restaurants usually don't just say "rice", "apple", and "water".
 Furthermore, you might be able to ask where the hotel is, but you don't know how to give any directions yet, so you won't understand the answer.
 Lastly, any conversation only consisting of HSK 1 words would be somewhere between pointless and extremely boring.

-Your daily diet if you had to rely on HSK 1 vocabulary alone
+Your daily diet if you relied only on HSK 1 vocabulary

 The second problem is that natives neither know nor care about the HSK.
 This is of course natural but it's something that I always found extremely frustrating.
 No matter how carefully you craft your question, there are usually a dozen possible answers of which not a single one was in your textbooks.
 But hey, that's life.